scalar-labs/scalardb/docs/backup-restore.md

 For example, if replication is properly set to 3 and only the data of one of the nodes in a cluster is lost, you do not need a transactionally-consistent backup because the node can be recovered with a normal (transactionally-inconsistent) snapshot and the repair mechanism.
 However, if the quorum of nodes of a cluster loses their data, we need a transactionally-consistent backup to restore the cluster to a certain transactionally-consistent point.

-If you want to create a transactionally-consistent cluster-wide backup, please follow [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup) section, or stop the Cassandra cluster and take the copies of all the nodes of the cluster, and start the cluster.
+If you want to create a transactionally-consistent cluster-wide backup, pause the application and take the snapshots of nodes as described in [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup), or stop the Cassandra cluster and take the copies of all the nodes of the cluster, and start the cluster.

 To avoid mistakes when doing backup operations, it is recommended to use [Cassy](https://github.com/scalar-labs/cassy).